fygar256/general-assembler-axx/README.md

 || Logical OR
 ```

-There is an assignment operator `:=`.
+`:=` is available as an assignment operator.
 If you enter `d:=24`, 24 will be assigned to the variable d.
 The value of an assignment operator is the assigned value.

 The prefix operator `#` takes the value of the symbol that follows.

 The prefix operator `@` returns the number of bits in the value that follows.
-We call this the snake-shaped operator.
+We call this the snake-rounded operator.

-The binary operator `'`, for example `a'24`, sign extends the 24th bit of a as the sign bit (sign EXtend).
+For the binary operator `'`, if we use `a'24`, the 24th bit of a is made the sign bit and sign-extended (Sign EXtend).
 We call this the SEX operator.

 The binary operator `**` is exponentiation.

-The prefix operator `!` returns the value of the label that follows.
-Even without a prefix operator, label returns the value of label.

 ・Escape character

-You can use the escape character `\` in mnemonic and operands.
+The escape character `\` can be used in mnemonic and operands.

 ・error_patterns